Robert Leino: Playing career

-Following his eighth season in the Liiga in 2019–20, Leino left Finland as a free agent and agreed to a three-year contract with Örebro HK of the SHL on 11 May 2020.
+Following his eighth season in the Liiga in 2019–20, Leino left Finland as a free agent and agreed to a three-year contract with Örebro HK of the Swedish Hockey League (SHL) on 11 May 2020.

+Leino established himself amongst Örebro HK top offensive players in SHL history through his five year tenure with the club, before leaving as a free agent to sign a one-year contract with Swiss club, EHC Kloten of the NL, on 3 June 2025.